LimePoint/opschain-docs/docs/reference/concepts/step-runner.md

 4. Run your change as normal.
 It will now use the `my-base-image` image as the base for the custom step image.

 OpsChain relies on configuration done as part of the base runner image to work.
-By basing the custom base image on `limepoint/opschain-runner` or `limepoint/opschain-runner-enterprise` the OpsChain configuration still applies and will work as desired.
+By basing the custom base image on `limepoint/opschain-runner` the OpsChain configuration still applies and will work as desired.

 Ensure that you rebuild your custom image after upgrading OpsChain.